itsmeichigo/peachy/README.md

 </div>

 # Requirements
-Peachy requires macOS 11.0 or later.
+Peachy requires macOS 13.0 or later.
+If you're using macOS 11 or 12, please use version 1.0.2.

 # Features
 ### Quick Access